Chapter 14

 Matthew 6:9-13(a)

-Now just as it was with Job, Peter and Jesus Christ Himself, there are times when evil does befall us.
-Thus, in the last portion of our Lord's prayer, Jesus teaches us to,
+Now just as it was with Job, Peter and Paul, there may be times when persecution and/or affliction do befall us.
+As we found in previous studies these attacks cannot be fought off in our own human strength.
+Thus, in the last portion of our Lord's Prayer, Jesus teaches us to,

-The attacks we are seeking deliverance from, come to us in two forms: (1) Satanic attacks of persecution or affliction which are similar to the ones experienced by Job and (2) temptations to satisfy or gratify the lusts of our flesh.
+The attacks we are seeking deliverance from come to us in two forms: (1) Satanic attacks of persecution and trials and (2) temptations to enter into sin.

-A good example of how to pray during an attack of persecution or affliction comes to us through the Apostle Paul.
+A good example of praying during an attack of persecution or affliction comes to us through the Apostle Paul.
 In his second letter to the Corinthians, Paul describes how he asked God to deliver him from a messenger of Satan.
 To read it, let us go to,

 2 Corinthians 12:7-10